News

 The results of 2025 demonstrate trust in Aalto, says Tom Lindholm, Head of Lifewide Learning at Aalto University.

-“It is great to see how many people turn to Aalto's learning portfolio during their working life when it’s necessary to build the skills needed for a changing world.
+“It is great to see how many people turn to Aalto's learning portfolio during their working life when it’s necessary to build the skills needed for an ever-changing world.
 The results also broadly highlight the possibility of combining learning, research, and practice in a way that supports the renewal across society.”

 Further information